 • A.8.
-There is a maximal, universal acceleration for both fundamental atoms and fundamental di-atomic molecules.
+There is a maximal, universal acceleration for both fundamental atoms and fundamental di-atomic fundamental molecules.

 A framework for deterministic systems with maximal acceleration and maximal speed such that the assumptions A.1 to A.8 hold is provided by deterministic Cartan-Randers systems (in short, DCRS).
-Deterministic Cartan-Randers systems are based on a general correspondence between systems of first order differential equations and time oriented symmetrized Cartan-Randers metrics, defined on a convenient cone of the cotangent bundle $T^TM$ (see for instance [50] for the notion of Cartan spaces and [6, 7, 49, 56] for the notion of Randers space in different contests).
+Deterministic Cartan-Randers systems are based on a general correspondence between systems of first order ordinary differential equations and time oriented symmetrized Cartan-Randers metrics, defined on a convenient cone of the cotangent bundle $T^TM$ (see for instance [51] for the notion of Cartan spaces and [6, 7, 50, 58] for the notion of Randers space in different contests).
 In a DCRS, the classical Hamiltonian function, that is linear in the momentum coordinates, is weakly averaged on a submanifold (not necessarily compact) of the cotangent space and also averaged on the internal time evolution direction.
 The average on the internal time evolution direction corresponds to a symmetrization of fundamental irreversible evolution.
-The averaged in time Hamiltonian describes the dynamics of the fundamental molecules postulated in the assumption A.3.
-The measurable states are the zero modes of the totally averaged Hamiltonian.
-They appear as stationary, localized states whose properties external observers can measure by performing quantum measurements.
+The averaged in time Hamiltonian describes the dynamics of the totally averaged Hamiltonian.
+They appear as stationary, localized states whose properties can be measure by external observers by performing quantum measurements.
 Furthermore, if the zero eigenstates of the totally averaged Hamiltonian are the states that we can observe macroscopically, the diffeomorphism invariant property of macroscopic models automatically emerges.

 Another fundamental difficulty associated with deterministic quantum models is the relation between the degrees of freedom at the fundamental scale with the degrees of freedom at subatomic, atomic and classical scales.
 However, some relevant results have been obtained.
-In particular, it has been shown that some (1+1)-bosonic quantum field models and some string models can be interpreted as deterministic quantum models [36, 37].
+In particular, it has been shown that some (1 + 1)-bosonic quantum field models and some string models can be interpreted as deterministic quantum models [36, 37].
 The same can happens for other Lagrangian field models.

 Structure of the work.
 In this work it is shown how the quantum mechanical phenomenology emerges from DCRS.
 We start describing the relation between the Hamiltonian formulation of first order dynamical systems and a symmetrization on time operation involving Cartan spaces of Randers type.
 This construction is based on the relation between Hamiltonian systems and Cartan spaces through the calculus of variation: the geodesic equation of a Cartan metric corresponds to the Hamilton equations for a DCRS (the Lagrangian version of this correspondence is that the Euler-Lagrange equations corresponds to the geodesics equations of an associated Finsler structure).
 When the symmetrization operation is applied to a Cartan-Randers space the result is a DCRS.
-There are some phenomenological consequences for the relation first order dynamical system $\Leftrightarrow$ DCRS.
+There are some phenomenological consequences for the relation

+First order differential dynamical system $\Leftrightarrow$ DCRS.

 In particular, the quantum version of the Principle of Inertia is obtained.
 As a consequence, the classical version of the Principle of Inertia also holds.
 Invariance under diffeomorphism are proved to hold in DCRS instead of being postulated.
-Further phenomenology involves the existence of maximal acceleration and speed for quantum mechanical systems, as direct consequence of the definition of the observable speed and acceleration as the one corresponding to the it center of mass of the DCRS.
+Further phenomenology involves the existence of maximal acceleration and speed for quantum mechanical systems, as direct consequence of the definition of the observable speed and acceleration as the corresponding to the it center of mass of the DCRS.